 “This is what building sandcastles is all about,” Diane said.
 “It lets us be gift-givers.”

-Like most children, Sarah loved the idea of giving gifts and immediately responded with enthusiasm to the thought of building another sandcastle.
-In an instant, her tears turned to a smile.
+Sarah loved the idea of giving gifts and immediately responded with enthusiasm to the thought of building another sandcastle.
+Her tears instantly turned to a smile.
 This time she wanted to build her castle even closer to the water, so the ocean would get its gift sooner!

-As I watched Sarah and Diane build and lose their castle, I began to see a parallel to Richard’s death – to how we rebuild our own lives after the loss of a loved one.
+As I watched Sarah and Diane build and lose their castle, I began to see a parallel to Richard’s death – to how we rebuild our own lives through grief.
 I visualized the castle as his life and the crashing wave as his death.
 I was shocked and angry when his castle was abruptly washed away.
 I, too, wanted the shelter and loving comfort of someone’s arms – my husband’s.

-What I had missed until that moment was the concept of death as a gift-giving process.
+What I had missed until that moment was the concept that grief could be a gift-giving process.
 Just as the sandcastle was a gift to the ocean, Richard’s life was a gift to me, Sarah, and all who loved him.
 My memories, like the sand on the shoreline, were in front of me — waiting to be touched and felt, ready to be used as building material in the healing process ahead.

-Reshaping our life in periods of change and loss is not an unfamiliar process.
-Like a sandcastle, we mold ourselves, constantly influenced by our families, friends, and surroundings.
+Reshaping our life in periods of change is not an unfamiliar process.
+Like a sandcastle, we constantly shift, recreate, and remold ourselves as we are influenced by our families, friends, and environment.
 As we grow, we make choices to add new rooms and eliminate others.
-We build tunnels and bridges to connect our life with helpful people; we build walls and moats to protect ourselves from others.
+We build tunnels and bridges to connect our life with helpful people; we build walls and moats to protect ourselves from harm.

-When we remember famous people like Martin Luther King or John F. Kennedy, we can easily touch and feel the sands of their lives.
-Young people march in celebration of King’s birthday, filled with his ideas and memories.
+When we remem¬ber famous people like Martin Luther King or John F. Kennedy, we can easily touch and feel the sands of their lives.
+Young people march in celebra¬tion of King’s birthday, filled with his ideas and strength.
 Their attitudes and behavior have been born through grief, through the simple yet empowering process of remembering someone who died.

 Each life, from the most famous to the most obscure, is a meaningful part of a family touched by love.
 Grieving, then, becomes the process of standing at the shoreline, sifting through each granule of sand, remembering the person we loved.
-As we touch and feel each tiny piece of sand, we make choices to keep some and let go of others.
-The gifts we choose to receive help rebuild our own sandcastle – temporarily devastated by the loss of a loved one.
+As we touch and feel each tiny piece of sand, we make choices to keep some granules and let go of others.
+The gifts we hold closely help rebuild our own sandcastle – temporarily devastated by our grief.

-But for the first time, I recognized the building material was right in front of us.
+For the first time, I recog¬nized the building material was right in front of us.
 Sarah and I began to look at our memories as a rich source of strength and courage instead of as an anchor to our sorrow.
-I understood this process would take a long time, that there were thousands of grains of sand to be closely examined.
+I under¬stood the grief process would take a long time, that there were thousands of grains of sand to be closely examined.
+That simple realization gave me the patience to endure – to search for the large and small gifts from Richard’s life.

-Yes, I was numb and afraid, but I felt much more willing to tackle this awkward and confusing emotion we call grief.
+Yes, I felt numb and afraid.
+Yet I was much more willing to tackle this awkward and confusing emotion we call grief.
 Together, Sarah and I remembered.
 Our families shared stories, over and over again throughout the years ahead.
 And indeed, those memories slowly helped us rebuild our lives.

-For other families facing the loss of a loved one, you can help yourselves and your children by remembering the granules of the cherished life you loved and lost.
+For other families coping with grief, you can help yourselves and your children by remembering the granules of the cherished life you loved and lost.
 Use those grains of sand to rebuild your own sandcastle so that someday your life will be forever etched in the hearts of those you love.